coredns/coredns/plugin/import/import.md

 ## Name

-*import* - include files or reference snippets from a Corefile
+*import* - include files or reference snippets from a Corefile.

 ## Description